huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 <img src="../img/STAR_mapping.jpeg" width="300">

-More information can be found on the publication: ["STAR: ultrafast universal RNA-seq aligner"] (https://academic.oup.com/bioinformatics/article/29/1/15/272537).
+More information can be found on the publication: ["STAR: ultrafast universal RNA-seq aligner"](https://academic.oup.com/bioinformatics/article/29/1/15/272537).

 Aligning reads using STAR is a two step process:
 - Create a genome index